midlantica/LovelyBunchOfCoconuts/content/claims/defund-the-police.md

 ---
-title: "Defund the Police"
+title: 'Defund the Police'
-claim: "Defund the Police"
+claim: 'Defund the Police'
-translation: "Make chaos your neighbor."
+translation: 'Make chaos your neighbor.'
 ---

 ## "Defund the Police"